ozgraslan/CENG519-Project/README.md

 # Introduction

-Starting with a real-world example from [@MSTExamp], think of a telecommunication company that wants to layout new fiber-optic cables to some neighborhoods.
+Starting with a real-world example from [Applications of minimum spanning trees](https://personal.utdallas.edu/~besp/teaching/mst-applications.pdf), think of a telecommunication company that wants to layout new fiber-optic cables to some neighborhoods.
 Each neighborhood will have distinct cabling processes.
 For each neighborhood, the company has a graph depicting the routes for cable layout as edges and houses that will connect to the new